Customer as compass: digital strategy guides transformation

 When Dangermond looked around the boardroom he saw no one at the table who had true responsibility and accountability to the customer.
 This was a defining moment for Esri: They created the new position of Chief Customer Officer and chose Nick Frunzi to take the lead.

-“Connective DX intrigued us from the beginning,” says Frunzi.
+“Connective DX intrigued us from the beginning,” said Nick.
 “They offered a planning framework that made sense to us, as well as deep expertise to help us execute on every part of that vision.
 We now have the ability to develop—and deliver—a future state, not just design it.”

-Nick Frunzi tells Esri’s CX story in this video, shot before we switched from ISITE Design to Connective DX:
+Nick Frunzi tells Esri’s CX story in this video, shot before we rebranded from ISITE Design to Connective DX.

 Kick-starting CX with the AIM Digital Experience Framework

 With new CX leadership in place, Esri focused on how to create and maintain a digital experience strategy to support growth, and create more customer value and delight.
-To achieve these goals, Connective introduced its AIM Digital Experience Framework, a strategy and planning framework that helps align organizations around a multi-year vision and create a roadmap for differentiated and results-driven experiences.
+To achieve these goals, we used our AIM Digital Experience Framework®, a strategy and planning framework that helps align organizations around a multi-year vision and create a roadmap for differentiated and results-driven experiences.